ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

 -   Chapter 3: XA Interface
     This chapter introduces the data structures and functions that are needed to use the XA functions supported by Altibase and provides basic procedures for using ODBC, APRE and JDBC in an XA environment.

--   Chapter 4: The iLoader API
+-   Chapter 4: iLoader API
     This chapter introduces the Altibase iLoader API, which is an application programming interface that lets you create applications that use function calls to download data from, or upload data to, an Altibase database server.

--   Chapter 5: The CheckServer API
+-   Chapter 5: CheckServer API
     This chapter introduces the Altibase CheckServer API, which is an application programming interface for creating applications that use function calls to monitor whether the Altibase server has terminated abnormally.

 #### Documentation Conventions